As a punchout user, please email ECT-punchout@RDOequipment.com for assistance.

 Dennis Howard

-Dennis Howard has more than 25 years of experience with RDO Equipment Co.
-As a Senior Vice President of the Construction Equipment division, he focuses on all aspects of the company’s fleet management efforts.
-Used construction equipment values and heavy equipment sales are two of his key areas of expertise.
-Dennis is a member of the Association of Equipment Management Professionals (AEMP), a regular contributor to ForConstructionPros.com and host of The Track, a web series from RDO.
-Subscribe to The Track on YouTube or connect with Dennis personally on LinkedIn.
+Dennis Howard has spent more than two decades with RDO Equipment Co.’s construction equipment division.
+As a Senior Vice President of Paving and Aggregate, he leads RDO's WIRTGEN GROUP business throughout RDO's footprint.
+He’s a member of the Association of Equipment Management Professionals (AEMP), a regular contributor to ForConstructionPros.com, and host of The Track – Construction Equipment from RDO web series.
+Subscribe to The Track on YouTube, or connect with Dennis personally on LinkedIn.

 Staying Connected